Law Office of John S. Weaver Rockville, Maryland Divorce Attorney

 The grounds for absolute divorce in Maryland are as follows:

-(1) adultery; (2) desertion that has continued for 12 months without interruption; (3) 12-month separation, when the spouses have lived separate and apart without cohabitation for 12 months without interruption; (4) cruelty of treatment toward the complaining spouse or a minor child of the complaining spouse; (5) excessively vicious conduct toward the complaining spouse or a minor child of the complaining party; (6) conviction of a felony or misdemeanor if the defendant has been sentenced to serve at least 3 years or an indeterminate sentence in a penal institution; and defendant has served 12 months of the sentence; (7) insanity resulting in at least 3 years confinement in a mental institution, hospital, or other similar institution , and certain other requirement have been met.
+(1) adultery; (2) desertion that has continued for 12 months without interruption; (3) 12-month separation, when the spouses have lived separate and apart without cohabitation for 12 months without interruption; (4) cruelty of treatment toward the complaining spouse or a minor child of the complaining spouse; (5) excessively vicious conduct toward the complaining spouse or a minor child of the complaining party; (6) mutual consent if (a) the parties do not have any minor children in common; (b) the parties have signed a written settlement agreement that resolves all issues relating to alimony and property division; (c) neither party files a pleading to set aside the settlement agreement prior to the divorce hearing; AND (d) both parties appear before the court at the absolute divorce hearing; (7) conviction of a felony or misdemeanor if the defendant has been sentenced to serve at least 3 years or an indeterminate sentence in a penal institution; and defendant has served 12 months of the sentence; (8) insanity resulting in at least 3 years confinement in a mental institution, hospital, or other similar institution , and certain other requirement have been met.

-The Maryland limited divorce grounds are the following: (1) cruelty of treatment of the complaining party or of a minor child of the complaining party; (2) excessively vicious conduct to the complaining party or to a minor child of the complaining party; (3) desertion; or (4)voluntary separation, if the parties are living separate and apart without cohabitation, and there is no reasonable expectation of reconciliation.
-The court rarely exercises its authority in limited divorce actions to require the spouses to participate in good faith in court prescribed efforts to achieve reconciliation.
+The Maryland limited divorce grounds are the following: (1) cruelty of treatment of the complaining party or of a minor child of the complaining party; (2) excessively vicious conduct to the complaining party or to a minor child of the complaining party; (3) desertion; or (4) separation, if the parties are living separate and apart without cohabitation.

 How do I prove my spouse's adultery?
 You don't have to catch your spouse in the act to prove adultery.
 Most cases are based on circumstantial evidence: Inclination (or disposition) such as public displays of affection or romantic emails or greetiing cards; and opportunity, such as frequent private late-night visits to paramour's residence or joint travel plans.
 Credit card receipts, personal notes or greeting cards, photographs, travel itineraries (airline ticketing receipts), cell phone bills, emails and other documents may be helpful in confirming adultery suspicions.
 A spouse's admission by itself usually is not sufficient proof because the courts are concerned whether there's collusion to avoid divorce grounds that require waiting periods.
 But in a contested divorce case an adultery admission by a spouse may be enough to corroborate the adultery.
 Mr. Weaver can discuss the circumstances with you and suggest appropriate ways to attempt to prove your spouse's adultery.